Ranking 3 best Trae Young trade destinations if Hawks move on this offseason

 He has two years left on his contract, with the second one being a $48.9 million player option.
 Atlanta could theoretically try to maximize its return value in the summer.
 The Trae Young era helped facilitate an unlikely 2021 conference finals appearance, but it has produced unsatisfactory results since.

 As long as the 26-year-old point guard is on the team, the offense will run through him.
 Such a scenario may not be the organization's long-term vision.
 Perhaps other franchises can benefit from his bountiful abilities.
-Actually, we have a few places in mind.
+We have a few places in mind.
 Let's break it down.

 Trae Young can make the Magic truly dangerous in the East